 6. Hold more meetings.

 When times are tougher than normal, it may be worthwhile to check in more frequently with your client.
-It’s up to you on how you decide to work these check-ins into their budgets, but to maintain the relationship and reassure them you’re on top of everything, LaPersonerie says daily morning emails or brief chats can be hugely beneficial.
+It’s up to you on how you decide to work these check-ins into their content budgets, but to maintain the relationship and reassure them you’re on top of everything, LaPersonerie says daily morning emails or brief chats can be hugely beneficial.

 Just make sure you’re connecting with the right contact person — and not everyone else, advises LaPersonerie: